Charles Borromeo Leads the True Reformation

 The memorial of Saint Charles Borromeo (1538-1584) commemorates one of the great pillars – along with Saint Robert Bellarmine, Philip Neri and countless others – of what is unfortunately known as the ‘ Catholic Counter Reformation’, as though the Church were resisting the ‘true reform’ of the revolutionaries Luther and Calvin and others, most of whom, with what level of knowledge and culpability known only to God, were apostate priests and heresiarchs bent on undermining the very foundations of Christendom.
 There was not much spirit of ecumenism in the 16th century; antagonisms ran deep, and would exacerbate later in the spiritual descendants and heirs of this debacle.

-But the true ‘Reformation’ was really the vigorous response of the Catholic Church – which had grown complacent, complaisant and enervated in the luxury and excess of the renaissance – to the Protestant’s own reaction against this worldliness, and their their throwing out much of Tradition and truth.
+But the true ‘Reformation’ was really the vigorous response of the Catholic Church – which had grown complacent, complaisant and enervated in the luxury and excess of the renaissance – to the Protestant’s own reaction against this worldliness, and their throwing out much of Tradition and truth.
 Luther and company’s hatred of the Sacrifice of the Mass is really something to behold, and makes one ponder.

 Charles – or Carlos, as he would have been known – in his relatively brief life filled more than most men in three lives.
 He was one of the rather rare good fruits of nepotism, being none other than the Pope’s nephew, from a noble family lineage.
-Said Pontiff, Pius IV, recognizing the qualities in the young Charles, then but 22 years old, and appointed him a cardinal in 1560.
+Said Pontiff, Pius IV, recognizing the qualities in the young Charles, then but 22 years old, appointed him a cardinal in 1560.
 This was back in the days when that office went along with much political power, riches, largesse, and, if one so desired, a life of ease and comfort, even scandal and vice.

-Numerous other nepotistic ‘cardinal-nephews’ had chosen to immerse themselves in all of this, but Charles chose the precise opposite, dedicating himself to his sacerdotal and ecclesial vocation with an extraordinary zeal, and to the true Reformation of the Church of Christ.
+Numerous other nepotistic ‘cardinal-nephews’ had chosen to immerse themselves in all of this, but Charles chose the very opposite, dedicating himself to his sacerdotal and ecclesial vocation with an extraordinary zeal, and to the true Reformation of the Church of Christ.
 He promoted austerity and discipline amongst the clergy, as well as piety and learning, leading always by example.
 And it was Cardinal Borromeo who, almost by sheer force of his own will, intellect and holiness, brought the third and final session of the great Council of Trent (1545 – 1563) to an admirable and glorious conclusion, which clarified and solidified the Church’s doctrine and practice, right up to our modern era.

 Charles was ordained a priest in 1563 (cardinals up until quite recently could be, and sometime were, laymen), and was appointed Archbishop of Milan a year later, in 1564.
 The new Bishop saw that the Protestants did have a point, for the Church was in many respects in a sorry state, with too many bishops, priests and religious promoted too quickly, unprepared for their duties, and descending into dissolute, if not outright scandalous, lives.